Orchiopexy for Undescended Testicle

 Usually the outcome of orchiopexy is good, and the testicle is moved into the scrotum.
 But success rates vary by where the testicle is located at the time the surgery is done.
-In general, this treatment works well in more than three-quarters (about 80% to 92%) of the males who need it.1
+In general, this treatment works well in almost all of the males who need it.1

 Possible complications from orchiopexy include:

 Orchiopexy is considered a safe and reliable procedure that has relatively few risks.
 It is best to choose a surgeon and hospital staff who have training and experience in this procedure and in the special needs of children.